prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 operator, causing the change to not be rolled out, as data would be lost.
 The first case - double scraping - should at minimum cause a warning.

-## Required configuration options
+## API changes

-Following the algorithm presented above, we suggest the following configuration options to be added to the [Prometheus custom resource definition](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.Prometheus).
+Following the algorithm presented above, we suggest the following configuration options to be added to the [Prometheus](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#monitoring.coreos.com/v1.Prometheus) and PrometheusAgent custom resource definitions.

 All values used in this snippet should also be the defaults for their corresponding keys.